RichardLitt/knowledge/travel/leaving-home-for-a-while.md

 - [ ] Water the plants
 - [ ] Get the mail
 - [ ] Sweep
+- [ ] Set up your audio mic and set times
 - [ ] Give a spare key to the neighbors
 - [ ] Put fruit and butter in the fridge
 - [ ] Throw out milk and other perishables